AleksandrShulman/jobcoin-boilerplate/python/jobcoin/README.md

 You are also welcome to add other parameters to pytest, for performance and/or verbosity tuning.
 For example, -n will allow for parallelized test execution.

+# Future Work

+## Make jobcoin transfer atomic.
+This may require some work in the webapp to properly
+implement.
+For now, all the client can do is triage/retry when something abnormal happens in one or more of the transactions.

+## Automate Jobcoin creation
+This will require finding out the exact API call that adds jobcoins to an account and automating that.

+## More testing
+### More functional testing where indicated.
+### Rounding errors
+In particular these can be tricky and the various string<->float conversions that take place need to be vetted for all types of inputs.

+### Input Vetting
+Not all edge cases have been tested, and in particular, malicious input needs to be examined.

+### Multiple Jobcoin Clients Running In Parallel
+Although the random account creation is supposed to provide isolation in some respects, if more than one client is operating on a shared account, there may be some race conditions.
+This is more a problem for the webapp than the client, but there may be lurking interesting race conditions that may be hard to predict apriori.

+## Error handling semantics
+Should give more thought into how errors in the REST client will map into the CLI layer without leaking implementation details.

+In particular, separating out the behavior in the case of a 5xx (as opposed to a 4xx like is defined in the API spec.)
+This kind of touches on the core web service itself which we don't have access to, but we should still do the best we can.

+## Test runner
+Create a more sophisticated test runner that will run the unit and integration tests separately.

+## Linter
+Add a linter so that code checkins keep code quality high.
+They will keep the code conformant to pep8.
+For log imports, isort will be used to detect improperly formatted imports.

+## Code Coverage
+Add codecov or cobertura to the build process in order to verify that newly-added features are well tested.